MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 > [!NOTE]
 > For more information about Predictive opportunity scoring and how it can help your users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md).

 ## Configure Notes analysis

-To help users with intelligent auto suggestions when they enter notes regarding a recent meeting or discussion with customer in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)], enable Notes analysis.
+To help users with intelligent auto-suggestions when they enter notes regarding a recent meeting or discussion with a customer in [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)], enable Notes analysis.

 1. Go to **Settings** > **Sales AI**.<br>
-2. After you enable [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] features, select the toggle button to enable **Notes analysis**.
+2. After you enable the [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] features, select the toggle button to enable **Notes analysis**.

     > [!div class="mx-imgBorder"]
     > ![Enable notes analysis](media/notesanalysis-enable.png "Enable notes analysis")

 > [!NOTE]
-> For more information about Notes analysis and how it can help your users, see [How Notes analysis assists you with intelligent suggestion](notes-analysis.md)
+> For more information about Notes analysis and how it can help your users, see [How Notes analysis assists you with intelligent suggestion](notes-analysis.md).

 ## Configure Talking points

-Talking points feature is available under Connection insights configuration page.
-This feature help users in your organization to quickly establish communications with customers.
+The Talking points feature is available under the Connection insights configuration page.
+This feature helps users in your organization to quickly establish communications with customers.

 1. Go to **Settings** > **Sales AI**.<br>
 2. On the **Overview** tab, select **Configuration** from **Connection insights** section.